rovaughn/platform-docs/platform/manual/tutorial/explore-hasura-cluster.rst

 This microservice handles SSH access to the cluster.

-Next: Start building a back-end for a Blog app!
+Next: Start building a back-end for a blog app!
 -----------------------------------------------

 Next, head to :doc:`build-blog-app`